vidhi-khare26/MLAssignment2/README.md

 __Observation__ : The differences here are also almost unnoticable as was the case with outdoor image quantized with 256 colors (8 bits).
 We can see some difference in areas that were exposed to more light as compared to there surrounding but it is almost unnoticable but we can find difference when we zoom and analyse different area of the image.

-For example see the area of the two red strips, there are few spots which are in dark red color as compared to the original.
+For example see the area of the two red strips and a green strip on the left, there are few places which are in dark shade of there respective colors as compared to the original.
 This change in color is only visible after very close oservation of both the images.

 __Codebook__